cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Dialog's Description***: Simple VM provisioning dialog

-    ***Note:*** Do not try to save the changes right now!
-The dialog is not finished and you will receive and error message ("Validation failed: Dialog Simple VM must have at least one Tab")

     ![create a Service Dialog](../../common/img/create-service-dialog.png)

 1. Add a new text box by using drag and drop of the "Text Box" symbol